MattNovik/test/README.md

 # test
 1) First task didn't comptele.
 Have problems with PHP, didn't work with it.
-But tried to do what i found and internet.
+But tried to do what i found in the internet.
 2) Did it well.
 Simpe css for slider.
 Change some css for slick-slider, becouse have some problems with arrow (changed their position)
 Githab link - https://mattnovik.github.io/task02/
 3) Third did well.
 I have use my own images (svg).
 You can download my code at you PC and run -gulp bash (need some dependency) and it will run.